chuismiguel/Planners-disasters/README.md

 # FIFTH disaster: SMT:

 more than an hour compiling z3 and then piranha is not working.
+Too much dependencies.

+No more planners unused with homepage.